ai4se4ai-lab/SIKG/README.md

 🔗 **Knowledge Graph-Based Impact Propagation** - Maps how changes ripple through your entire codebase
 ⚡ **Intelligent Test Prioritization** - Focus on tests most likely to catch issues from your specific changes
 📈 **Self-Learning System** - Continuously improves accuracy from test execution feedback using reinforcement learning
-👁️ **Interactive Visual Impact Graph** - Explore relationships between code and tests with D3.js visualization
+👁️ **Interactive Visual Impact Graph** - Explore relationships between code and tests with built-in visualization
-🌐 **Multi-Language Support** - Works with Python, JavaScript, TypeScript, Java, C#, and Go
+🌐 **Python-First Design** - Optimized for Python projects with extensible architecture for other languages
 🎯 **Precise Change Detection** - Tracks exact lines changed, not just file-level modifications
 🔄 **Real-time Analysis** - Instant feedback on save or manual trigger
 📊 **Test Impact Scoring** - Quantified risk assessment for each test case